dgaydukov/cert-aws/sa/files/sa.md

 * rule-1 - forward /api requests to /api endpoint in your app
 * default rule - always return 403
 So with this only `/api` endpoint would be available.
 All other endpoints would return 403.
-Access logs - contains clientIP/latency/request path/response - can be collected by CloudWatch and analyzed later.
+Access logs - contains clientIP/latency/requestPath/response - can be stored in s3 in compressed format & encrypted with sse.
 If you have problems with ELB you have to analyze access logs, cause vpc flow logs don't provide desired info (like request path or server response).
 You can use elb with ec2 from private subnet.
 For this you should have public subnet within same AZ as private subnet and NAT.
 In this case you ec2 would be completely hidden behind elb.
 TLS Listener - used by nlb for secure connection.
 To use it you must:
 * deploy 1 server certificate (from ACM) - terminate the front-end connection and decrypt requests from clients, before sending decrypted data to TG